varnish/libvmod-tinykvm/docs/glossary.md

 * `warmup`

-Send mock requests to the VM before forking it, allowing run-times to warm up.
+Send mock requests to the VM before forking it, allowing run-times to warm up. `num_requests` to warmup is a heuristic value, which determines how many requests to transmit where the total request-time has not improved before giving up.
+Warmup is most often used to warm a runtime that uses a JIT-compiler for performance.

+Unexpectedly, sending too many requests could result in the guest dirtying too many pages that contain objects that aren't used after the request ends.
+Internally TinyKVM can zero pages that aren't dirty but must duplicate pages that are, and so a guest address space with more dirty pages could be slightly less performant than one that isn't.
+This always has to be measured, but it is recommended to not warm more than strictly necessary to warm the JIT.

 ```json
 	"warmup": {